kiralybotond/project-got/README.md

 # project-got

-Simple website to view some characters from Game Of Thrones
+Simple website to view some characters from Game Of Thrones.